withbelay/style/Style/Frontend/index.md

 }, [fetchProfileSubmissionsPage, user._id]);
 ```

-The most common use case for this hook is to fetch data after a screen loads to populate it, this will cause another rerender though so try to preload your data if it makes sense to do so and prefer to pass things in through route.params if possible.
+The most common use case for this hook is to fetch data after a screen loads to populate it, this will cause another rerender though so try to pre-load your data if it makes sense to do so and prefer to pass things in through route.params if possible.

 ### [useRef](https://reactjs.org/docs/hooks-reference.html#useref)